 Museveni swearing in January 29, 1986

-Uganda's President Yoweri Kaguta Museveni made his most famous speech 30 years ago, Wednesday January 29 1986, on the steps of Uganda's Parliament after he was sworn in.
+Yoweri Kaguta Museveni made his famous 'fundamental change' speech 30 years ago, Wednesday January 29 1986, on the steps of Uganda's Parliament after he was sworn in as President.

 ''Nobody is to think that what is happening today, what has been happening in the last few days is a mere change of guards,'' said Museveni, then just 40 years old.